platform-experience/api-integration-library/src/ap-alexa-integration/README.md

 ## Description

 A simple Alexa Integration with your ServiceNow Instance.
+Let's explote how voice assistants, such as Alexa, can be revolutionary  in the ServiceNow Platform's ability to deliver excellent customer experience.
+To walk through an integration, we will create a simple skill that allows a user to request a list of cases.
+This document provides one possible solution to the use case presented.
+It is intended to provide foundation to help understand the various moving parts when building an integration with Alexa.

 ## Screenshot